-- 8.3.1 For the awarding of points, a separate classification of the registered drivers will be drawn from the general classification.
-Points scored in the Support Championships shall always be in the name of the driver and co-driver. - 8.3.2 The Production car World Rally Champion and the Super 2000 World Rally Champion titles for drivers and co-drivers will be awarded to the driver and co-driver who have scored the highest number of points from the first 6 (PWRC), 7 (SWRC) rallies in which they have participated.
-On the remaining rallies they may neither score nor detract points from other registered drivers. - 8.3.3 For each PWRC rally, a separate classification for the drivers with 2WD Cars entered in the PWRC will be drawn from the general classification and points will be awarded for the FIA Production car Cup according to the same scale as for the Championship.
-The Production car Cup will be awarded to the Driver who has scored the highest number of points from the results obtained. - 8.3.4 Should fewer than 5 entrants contest the FIA Production car Cup the FIA reserves the right to suspend the Cup.
+- 8.3.1 For the awarding of points, a separate classification of the registered teams, drivers and Co-Drivers eligible to score points in that specific event will be drawn from the general classification.
+Points scored in the Support Championships shall always be in the name of the team, driver and Co-Driver. - 8.3.2 The WRC 2 Champion titles will be awarded to the team, driver and Co-Driver who have scored the highest number of points from 6 of the first 7 rallies in which they have participated to score points.
+On the remaining rallies they may neither score nor detract points from other registered drivers. - 8.3.3 The WRC 3 Champion titles for teams, drivers and Co-Drivers will be awarded to the team, driver and Co-Driver who have scored the highest number of points from the 5 of the first 6 rallies in which they have participated to score points.
+On the remaining rallies they may neither score nor detract points from other registered drivers. - 8.3.4 A separate classification for the drivers with Group N Cars eligible in Class 3 entered in the WRC 2 will be drawn from the general classification and points will be awarded for the FIA Production Car Cup according to the same scale as for the Championship.
+The Production Car Cup will be awarded to the Driver and Co-Driver who have scored the highest number of points from the results obtained.